ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ## Adding dictionaries to a workspace
 {: #wks_projdictionaries}

-Adding dictionaries is an optional step in creating an annotator component.
+Adding dictionaries is an optional step in creating a model.
 Dictionaries are helpful because they enable you to jump start the annotation process.

 ### About this task